Banbury/tp-chat-commands/README.md

 npm i
 ```

-In Tabletop Playground attach the the script `command_chat.js`.
+In Tabletop Playground attach the the script `command_chat.js` to a game object.
 After reloading the scripts you can start typing commands in the chat.

 Currently only `/roll` is supported.
 If you have ideas for more commands, request them in an issue.